Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 ## General Guidelines
 - NEVER use the IMAGEGEN tool!
 When you are told to generate textures for something, use Python, unless the user explicitly tells you to use the image gen tool.
-- When you write messages (both final/stop messages, and also updates during tasks), make sure to structure it in a way that highlights successes, errors, and warnings when you talk about them.
+- When you write messages (both final/stop messages, and also in updates/commentary during tasks), make sure to structure it in a way that highlights successes, errors, and warnings when you talk about them.
 You do that by prefixing successes with "✅", errors with "❌", and warnings with "⚠️".

 ## Environment
 - You are operating on macOS 27 Beta.